 Dr Phil Hasnip

-I came to York in 2005 to work primarily with Dr Matt Probert in the Condensed Matter Physics group.
 My work is mostly concerned with the computer program Castep, which uses quantum mechanics to compute the properties of a vast array of materials and chemicals, from catalytic converters to proteins.
-I am employed to support the work of the United Kingdom Car-Parrinello Consortium (UKCP).
+I am working with Dr Keith Mckenna, using Castep to investigate the properties of modified TiO2 for use in new solar cells.

-As well as doing research, I have various teaching responsibilities including the third year courses "Advanced Theoretical Techniques" and "Advanced Computational Laboratory", which cover the applications of mathematics and computer programming to problems in physics.
+As well as doing research, I have various teaching responsibilities including the third year courses "Advanced Theoretical Techniques" and "Advanced Computational Laboratory", which cover the applications of mathematics and computer programming to problems in physics, and the graduate course "First Principles Materials Modelling".
 I also teach several short graduate training courses.
 More information may be found here.

 Materials Studio, Licence Servers and Firewalls